The Computer Protection Security Guest Article is by Thomas Milva, Blogger, Tech Enthusiast and IT Security Specialist.

 Every aspect of your computer protection security is important.
 How much thought and improvement you put into protecting yourself says a lot.

-It is very important to note that our online security is just as relevant as the security of our home or workspace.
+It is essential to note that our online security, including protection against the rising cases of cyberbullying, is just as relevant as the security of our home or workspace.

 We seriously doubt that you would simply allow any suspicious character to walk into your home and snoop around your possessions and people you care about, so why would you let that happen on the World Wide Web?